nickbrandt/GitLab/doc/administration/geo/disaster_recovery/planned_failover.md

     ```

     From this point, users will be unable to view their data or make changes on the
     **primary** node.
-They will also be unable to log in to the **secondary** node,
+They will also be unable to log in to the **secondary** node.
-    but existing sessions will work for the remainder of the maintenance period, and
+    However, existing sessions will work for the remainder of the maintenance period, and
     public data will be accessible throughout.

-1. Verify the primary is blocked to HTTP traffic by visiting it in browser via
+1. Verify the **primary** node is blocked to HTTP traffic by visiting it in browser via
    another IP.
 The server should refuse connection.

-1. Verify the primary is blocked to Git over SSH traffic by attempting to pull an
+1. Verify the **primary** node is blocked to Git over SSH traffic by attempting to pull an
    existing Git repository with an SSH remote URL.
 The server should refuse
    connection.